Journal entry for April 11, 2015

 Distance Hiked: 14.0 km

 The night was slightly colder than the previous one.
-My down sleeping bag has compartments where there’s almost no down feathers in them, and on cold nights I can really feel it.
-There was a kid in the hut who was having dreams or nightmares and was screaming pretty loud.
+My old down sleeping bag has compartments where there’s almost no down feathers in them, and on cold nights I can really feel it.
+There was a kid in the hut who was having dreams or nightmares and was screaming really loud.

 While there was still no rain, it was very cloudy and foggy in the morning.
 I started hiking with down jacket and gloves on, but soon warmed up going up to Mackinnon Pass.
 The ascent wasn’t too bad.
 It was super foggy and windy at the top.
 My thermometer indicated 4°C.